wp-plugins/wp-easycart/readme.txt

 * Bug Fix - Store Design Files - Fixes were made to ensure image sizes were correct.
 Buttons were being overridden in Twenty Twelve theme, corrections made.
 Width of cart item button column fixed in responsive base.
 = 1.0.19 =
 * Bug Fix - Default and Base themes, improvements to css to work out of the box in more browsers and themes.
 Manual copy of the design/theme/{theme name}/product_details_page/product_details_page.css files will need to be copied to see the changes on an update.
 Good for new installs.
+= 1.0.20 =
+* Bug FIx - Authorize.net script, needed to remove the line items for live accounts.
+Line items bring a lot of errors into play, so for now we will leave it out.

 == Upgrade Notice ==